RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 That a love as tender and sweet would be given to her so readily.
 She had never even considered the possibility of pursuing women romantically, but that might have explained why she hadn't ever felt the desire to pursue men in that way when she was younger.

-Sure, she had felt it was unsafe to make friends because her dad had made spending time in her house unsafe and she couldn't trust he wouldn't hit any friends she was seen with like he did her.
+Sure, she had felt it wasn't possible to make friends because her dad had made spending time in her house unsafe and she couldn't trust he wouldn't hit any friends she was seen with.
 But the idea of romance had been one of her few escapes.
-A fantasy where someone would love her with no conditions.
-Likely affected by the stories her mom had read her while she was still alive, she had thought her only option was men.
+A fantasy where someone would love her with no conditions or restrictions, likely affected by the stories her mom had read her while she was still alive.
+She had thought her only option was men, no one had said she was allowed to kiss women like that.

-Debug had stirred her heart awake, then reminded her she still needed to properly rest before doing a day of work and had run off to get a breakfast snack she could have once she woke back up for work.
+Debug had stirred her heart awake, then reminded her she still needed to properly rest before doing a day of work and had swiftly left and returned with a breakfast snack she could have once she woke back up for work.

 They had stayed behind saying they needed to get started on submitting a restraining order.
 But they'd follow soon and that Brunhilde had organized something that might help with getting to sleep.
-Trudging back to her room alone wasn't what she wanted to do, she wanted more gentle touches.
+Trudging back to her room alone wasn't what she wanted to do, she wanted more gentle caresses.
 But time alone with her thoughts was probably what she needed.

 Walking up to her room's door she saw it open and the lights off.
 Peering into the dimly lit room from the bright hallway she could see what Debug had tried to describe.

 Brunhilde was walking towards her, having just looked up from pacing the room, gesturing behind her to the enormous bed the room had.
 They had arranged some extra blankets and pillows to turn the whole bed into some kind of giant, soft bird nest.
 They must have thought she enjoyed sleeping in the armchair at Brun's apartment last night, and she had, but the real detail that relaxed her was Brun being in the next room.
 Being so close.
+Close enough to keep her safe.

 Trouble put the small plate of food down on the kitchen counter and walked over to the bed.
 She hadn't enjoyed the bed much before, it was enormous compared to the couch she normally slept on at home.
 Climbing on with hands and knees she was reaffirmed in her opinion, this bed was much too big for one person.